Help, support and further reading on 'good money'.

-Individuals may place a maximum of £15,000 per year into a cash NISA, a stocks and shares NISA, or a split between the two.
+Individuals may place a maximum of £20,000 per year into a cash NISA, a stocks and shares NISA or an IFISA or a split between the three.

 Comparison websites like Ethical Consumer rank ISA offerings from various banks and building societies operating in the UK based on a number of ESG ratings.